How to Choose the Right Golf Club for You!

 For players with a year or more experience, you might want to start building a set of golf clubs that is more tailored to your physical characteristics and ability.

 For experienced players, considering the top brand names and latest models is not such a risky investment.
 Whilst your understanding of your strengths and weaknesses will guide your choice, custom fitting could also be an option.
-Tailoring the club shaft length and flex, and club head lie angle and loft to your specifications, it’s a worthwhile investment if you are looking to become a serious golfer.
+Tailoring the club shaft length and flex, and club head lie angle and loft to your specifications, is a worthwhile investment if you are looking to become a serious golfer.